rapidsai/cuspatial/docs/cuproj/source/index.md

-# cuProj: GPU-Accelerated Cartographics Projections and Coordinate Transformations
+# cuProj: GPU-Accelerated Cartographic Projections and Coordinate Transformations

 cuProj is a generic coordinate transformation library that transforms geospatial coordinates from one coordinate reference system (CRS) to another.
 This includes cartographic projections as well as